-Heading into fall there are different tasks our yards and gardens require.
-Many things are close to being ready for harvest, some are reaching their peak and others are done for the season.
+Heading into fall there are different tasks our gardens require.
+Many fruits and vegetables are close to being ready for harvest, some are reaching their peak and others are already done for the season.

 Peas, cucumbers, lettuce and beans are done or are nearing the end of their season.
 Once harvested, pull all the remaining plant material and add it to your compost pile.
-If you don’t compost, it’s something you should consider.
-You can read more about it in the Fertilizer and Composting part of this series.
+If you don’t compost, it’s something you should consider and there's lots of tips here to get you started with composting.

 If composting doesn’t fit into your garden plans you can check for a composting facility in your area.
 Many towns and cities have locations where you can drop off garden refuse to be added to their composting efforts or they will offer curbside pickup of yard waste along with your regular garbage and recycling.

-Some flowers are at the end of their season and can be removed from the garden if you aren’t collecting seeds.
-If you're collecting flower seeds, it’s important to let the seed heads dry out on the stems.
+Some vegetables and flowers are at the end of their season and can be removed from the garden if you aren’t collecting seeds.
+If you are collecting flower seeds, it’s important to let the seed heads dry out on the stems.
 Keep a close eye on them; once the heads start to split open to release the seeds they’re ready for harvest.

 I use a container to collect the dried seed heads, which I carefully cut off with a sharp pair of scissors.
 Breaking the heads off can result in losing valuable seeds.
 Once collected I place the seeds into individual plastic containers without lids and place them in a warm dry location for a few days to make sure they’re completely dry before final storage.
 When I’m sure they’re dry I place the seeds in envelopes, writing any important information on the front, including the year harvested.